Alfredo Méndez-Gonzalez: Early life

 Alfredo Méndez-Gonzalez was born in Chicago, Illinois, United States, on June 3, 1907, of mixed Spanish and Puerto Rican ancestry.
 On June 23, he was baptized as "Alfredo José Isaac Cecilio".
-He took the name "Francesco" at his confirmation.
+He took the name "Francisco" at his confirmation.

 As a boy of about nine years old, he was tapped on the head by Saint Frances Xavier Cabrini, an elderly nun who came to the Mendez home to thank Mendez's mother for her work in supporting Catholic charities.
 Méndez said afterward that it was at that moment that he was tapped on the head by Cabrini that he knew he would become a priest.
 Méndez harbored a great devotion to her for the rest of his life.

 Education

 He attended school in New York, United States, and in Barcelona, Spain, and finished high school in Evansville, Indiana, United States.
 In 1925, he entered the postulancy of the Congregation of the Holy Cross at Holy Cross seminary at the University of Notre Dame, Notre Dame, Indiana, and made his novitiate there in 1926 at Saint Joseph's Novitiate.
 In 1931, he graduated from the University of Notre Dame.
 He performed his theological studies at Holy Cross College of Catholic University of America in Washington, D.C.